deckool/heroku-hs/README.md

 That's some text with a footnote for discount.[^1]

+The whole page is written in Markdown, parsed by Discount in Html.
+The syntax is really on hand, in 3 days you get used to it.
+Use it.
+Like in Just do it

+	code goes here
+	i wrote mostly haskell Html and Css

 This image is the most beautiful, the colors, the message.
 Love it [^2]

 ![The occult](occult.jpg)

 [^1]: And that's the footnote.
 [^2]: I don't remember the source.